-The Graduate Academic Standards and Progression Committee, composed of professors responsible for the nursing (NURS) courses and courses in the MS and DNP (nursing) program, meets at the end of each semester to review the records of graduate students with course failures, course deficiencies, low GPAs, or other academic concerns.
-The Committee may also meet at any time during the academic year in exigent circumstances upon faculty request (i.e., unprofessional conduct or clinical safety concerns).
-Students will be promptly notified before undergoing Committee review.
-This Committee makes recommendations about progression in the program in accordance with the policies described below and other relevant university policies.
-Final progressions decisions are made and implemented by the Associate Dean for Graduate Programs.
+The ASRC will meet at the end of each semester and summer term to review the records of CSON students with course failures, course deficiencies, and low GPAs.
+The Committee may also meet at any time during the academic year in exigent circumstances upon faculty request (i.e., unprofessional conduct or clinical safety concerns, student grievance).
+Students will be notified before undergoing Committee review.
+This Committee makes recommendations about progression in the program and or academic standing in accordance with the policies described below and other relevant University policies.

 Graduate students are expected to maintain good academic standing at all times and progress through their program of study in accordance with program standards and performance expectations.
-Those who are not in good academic standing or are not progressing are subject to review by the Graduate Academic Standards and Progression Committee.
+Those who are not in good academic standing or are not progressing are subject to review by the Graduate Academic Standards Review Committee.